bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 could only make use of the one remaining CPU core, so when multiple processes were active at once, their performance may have suffered.

-The new v5.x kernel is not able to make use of the Seagate proprietary networking module and as such, raw networking performance for received packets is not quite as fast as with the original kernel (iperf3 rx tcp : ~663Mbps)
+The new modern kernel is not able to make use of the Seagate proprietary networking module and as such, raw networking performance for received packets is not quite as fast as with the original kernel (iperf3 rx tcp : ~663Mbps)